box/box-python-sdk-gen/docs/user_collaborations.md

 - collaboration_id `str`
   - The ID of the collaboration
   - Used as `collaboration_id` in path `path` of the API call
+- headers `DeleteCollaborationByIdHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `None`.

+A blank response is returned if the collaboration was successfully deleted.

 ## Create collaboration